Guides · Scandinavian Saunas

 What is the best sauna in Stockholm?

-For a historic experience, Centralbadet is unmatched — a 1904 Art Nouveau building in central Stockholm.
-For the most local experience at an affordable price, Eriksdalsbadet in Södermalm is the best choice.
-For premium, Sturebadet is the option.
+For a nature experience, Hellasgården by lake Källtorpssjön in Nacka is a local favourite with lake swimming.
+For the most local experience at an affordable price, Eriksdalsbadet in Södermalm is the best choice, and Sturebadet is the premium option.
+Note: the historic Centralbadet (1904) is closed for renovation during 2026, reopening late 2026.

 Does Stockholm have floating saunas?